course-dprep/imdb-votes-vs-ratings/README.md

 ```
 ├── .gitignore
 ├── .Rhistory
-├── DESCRIPTION
+├── .Rdata
 ├── makefile
 ├── README.md
 ├── team-project-team5.Rproj
 ├── data
+│   └── .download.stamp
+├── gen
+│   └── output
+│       ├── model1_2.png
+│       ├── model3.png
+│       └── model4.png
+└── src
+    ├── 1-raw-data
+    │   ├── download-data.R
+    │   ├── loading-packages.R
-  └── download-data.R
+    │   └── makefile
+    ├── 2-data-preparation
+    │   ├── Data-preparation.R
-├── reporting
+    │   ├── Data_exploration.Rmd
-  ├── report.Rmd
+    │   ├── data-cleaning.R
-  └── start_app.R
+    │   └── makefile
-├── src
+    ├── 3-analysis
-  ├── analysis
+    │   ├── analysis.R
-    └── analysis.R
+    │   └── makefile
-  └── data-preparation
+    └── 4-reporting
+        ├── .RData
+        ├── .Rhistory
-    └── data-cleaning.R
+        └── .gitignore
 ```

 ## Dependencies
 This repository contains R scripts and resources for data analysis and visualisation.
 To ensure smooth execution, it depends on a set of packages, most of which are built-in libraries.

 External packages used
-- tidyverse ```install.packages("tidyverse")```<br>
+- `readr` — for reading delimited files
-  Tidyverse is notably used for visualization (ggplot2) and data manipulation (dplyr)
+- `tidyverse` — for general data manipulation and visualization
+- `dplyr` — for data wrangling and transformation
+- `tidyr` — for data tidying
+- `ggplot2` — for visualization
+- `here` — for managing file paths across environments
+- `vroom` — for fast data import
+- `broom` — for tidying model outputs
+- `ordinal` — for ordinal regression analysis

+To install all required functions, make use of the function install.packages().
+They can be loaded with the function library() or lapply()

 ## Running Instructions

+Using the makefile:
+Type "make"" in the terminal to run the entire project.
+To check the changes that will be made beforehand, type "make -n".
+Every single makefile has an instruction at the first line how to run the single makefile for that folder, instead of the entire project.

+Sidenotes:
-*Provide step-by-step instructions that have to be followed to run this workflow.*
+- Make has to be installed to

 ## Resources
 - Hsu, P., Shen, Y., & Xie, X. (2014).
 Predicting Movies User Ratings with Imdb Attributes.
 In Lecture notes in computer science (pp. 444–453). https://doi.org/10.1007/978-3-319-11740-9_41